 4.2 Police Vulnerable Sector Screening

-A background check completed by the police and is required of individuals who intend on working or volunteering with the vulnerable sector.
+A background check completed by the police is required of individuals who intend on working or volunteering with the vulnerable sector.

 4.3 Vulnerable Person

-A person who, because of their age, a disability, or other circumstances, whether temporary or permanent is;
+A person who, because of their age, a disability, or other circumstances, whether temporary or permanent is:

-in a position of dependence on others, or
+- in a position of dependence on others; or

-otherwise at a greater risk than the general population of being harmed by a person in a position or authority or trust relative to them.
+- otherwise at a greater risk than the general population of being harmed by a person in a position or authority or trust relative to them.

 4.4 Annual Offence Declaration